Flathead chub: Biology

 This is a minnow with an elongated body and a flat, "wedge-shaped" head.
 It has a pointed snout with a large mouth and barbels.
 It has sickle-shaped pectoral fins and a forked tail fin with pointed lobes.
 It has taste buds in its anal and pelvic fins.
 It has a slightly curving lateral line and large scales.
 The body of the adult may be brownish, olive, or black in color with a silvery wash across the sides and belly.
-The adult is generally 9 to 18 centimeters in length but can reach 26 centimeters.
+The adult is generally 9 to 18 cm in length but can reach 26 cm.
 The male and female are similar in appearance.

 This fish lives in rivers and large tributaries, often in fast-moving, turbid waters.
 The species may congregate in groups but moves independently rather than schooling.
 Spawning behaviors are not well known in this species.
 Feeding behaviors have not been observed often but the fish is thought to be mostly insectivorous.